Rethinking Parameter Sharing for LLM Fine-Tuning with Multiple LoRAs: Introduction

-\item We conduct extensive experiments on intra-domain multi-task benchmarks such as commonsense reasoning and math reasoning, cross-domain multi-task NLP dataset, and federated NLP dataset to evaluate the effectiveness of our approaches.
+\item We conduct extensive experiments on intra-domain multi-task benchmarks such as commonsense and math reasoning, cross-domain multi-task NLP dataset, and federated NLP dataset, using major open-source models such as LLaMA and Qwen.
 Across all datasets, our methods consistently deliver more balanced performance with comparable or superior accuracy compared to existing methods.
-In particular, \textbf{ALoRA} surpasses the sharing-$A$ approach \textbf{HydraLoRA}, improving average ROUGE-1 by +0.68 with a $\Delta m\%$ (which quantifies performance balance via mean drop from single-objective baselines) gain of -1.94.
+In particular, \textbf{ALoRA} surpasses the sharing-$A$ approach \textbf{HydraLoRA} on LLaMA2-7B, improving average ROUGE-1 by +0.68 with a $\Delta m\%$ (which quantifies performance balance via mean drop from single-objective baselines) gain of -1.94.
 Similarly, \textbf{Fed-ALoRA} outperforms the sharing-$A$ approach \textbf{FedSA-LoRA}, achieving gains of +1.26 (homogeneous) and +1.96 (heterogeneous) with $\Delta m\%$ gains of -2.08 and -2.65, respectively.
+Similar improvements can also be observed on Qwen2-7B.
 Compared with approaches that aggregate full LoRA parameters, our method attains comparable performance, smaller $\Delta m\%$, and substantially reduced communication cost by transmitting much fewer parameters.